When I ask International Baking Club members about their biggest baking challenges, the topic of ingredients is always first to come up.

 - Jars – I usually get Ball and Weck jars from Amazon, thought I did just find some at my local co-op.

-- Food Gift Boxes – My family got my husband and I a Universal Yums box as an anniversary gift in August and we loved it!
-I’m now planning to give some as holiday gifts.
+- Universal Yums – My family sent my husband and I a Universal Yums box as an anniversary gift in August and we loved it!
+I then sent family members boxes for Christmas.

 I’ll keep adding to this list in order to help you figure out where you can find items in your area.
 Let me know if you’re looking for something in particular!